jdtuck/fdasrvf_MATLAB/README.md

 Optimization for Elastic Shape Analysis", Short version, The 21st International Symposium on Mathematical Theory of Networks and Systems (MTNS 2014).

-Xie, W., S. Kurtek, K. Bharath, and Y. Sun  (2016).
-"A Geometric Approach to Visualization of Variability in Functional Data."
-Journal of the American Statistical Association in press: 1-34.
+W. Xie, S. Kurtek, K. Bharath, and Y. Sun, A geometric approach to visualization of variability in functional data, Journal of American Statistical Association 112 (2017), pp. 979-993.

-Y. Lu, R. Herbei and S. Kurtek (2017).
-"Bayesian Registration of Functions with a Gaussian Process Prior."
-Journal of Computational and Graphical
+Lu, Y., R. Herbei, and S. Kurtek, 2017: Bayesian registration of functions with a Gaussian process prior.
+Journal of Computational and Graphical Statistics, 26, no. 4, 894–904.

-Statistics: in press: 1-34
+Lee, S. and S. Jung, 2017: Combined analysis of amplitude and phase variations in functional data. arXiv:1603.01775 [stat.ME], 1–21.

 J. D. Tucker, J. R. Lewis, and A. Srivastava, “Elastic Functional Principal Component Regression,” Statistical Analysis and Data Mining, 10.1002/sam.11399, 2018.